Resources

 (231) 779-9494, ext.
 2003

 Unless otherwise ordered, support payers must make their payments to the Michigan State Disbursement Unit (MiSDU).
 When a payment received by the MiSDU sufficiently identifies the person to whom the support should be paid, the MiSDU must forward the money to the recipient within two business days.
 In most cases, support payments are automatically withheld from a payer’s wages or other sources of income.
 A payer who pays the MiSDU directly should clearly identify the case number with the payment.
+If a payer has more than one case and does not clearly identify the case number with the payment, that payment will be split amongst all of their cases.
 Do not send cash through the mail.
-Once a year, upon a written request, the FOC will give the parties a statement of their support account for $1 per page.
-Information regarding a support account is available through the MiSDU or online through MiCase.
+Information regarding a support account is available through the MiSDU or online through MiChildSupport.
 A party may also call the office that has the support order.

 State-Owed Arrears Management